 Skype is an innovative tool for video conferencing, file sharing, IM, online presentations, voice calls, and more.

-Skype offers advanced features varying from a free plan to paid plans depending upon the user’s needs.
-We use these plans to add participant limits, share host privileges, control meetings, and more.
+Skype offers advanced features varying from free to paid plans depending on the user’s needs.
+We use these plans to add participant limits, share host privileges, and control meetings.

 Skype has been on the air for a long time, giving it an air of trustworthiness and popularity.

-With the only video conferencing provider before other soft-wares, Skype has led both its customers and competitors.
+As the only video conferencing provider before other soft-wares, Skype has led its customers and competitors.
 Skype has been up for a long to, so most users already know how to use it.

 Main Differences Between Zoom and Skype

-- Skype is considered to be more secure as compared to Zoom as there have been reports of so-called zoom bombing where a breach of a meeting occurred via invite link.
+- Skype is considered more secure than Zoom, as there have been reports of so-called Zoom bombings where a breach of a meeting occurred via an invite link.

-- Skype is considered to be more user friendly as it has been in the market for a long time, and the developers are trying every day to make it more comfortable for users to use Skype.
+- Skype is considered more user-friendly as it has been in the market for a long time, and the developers are trying daily to make it more comfortable for users.

-- Zoom offers innovative presentation tools ranging from screen share, presentation tools, and techniques and tutorials.
+- Zoom offers innovative tools ranging from screen sharing to presentation tools, techniques, and tutorials.

 - Zoom provides Online support, whereas Skype uses on-demand support.

-- Skype provides more cloud storage space and mailbox space as compared to zoom, which gives Skype a hassle-free and comprehensive file sharing service.
+- Skype provides more cloud storage and mailbox space than Zoom, which gives Skype a hassle-free and comprehensive file-sharing service.

 - Skype’s free plan is widely prevalent among freelancers.

-- With zoom, all you need is to join in with an email id, and guests need not create an account.
+- With Zoom, you only need to join in with an email id, and guests need not create an account.
 With Skype, an account is a must to use.

 - Skype is better for teams looking for holistic business solutions, and Zoom is better for frequent video conferencing and meetings.

-- Skype provides better video and audio quality as compared to zoom, but Skype has some hiccups.
+- Skype provides better video and audio quality than Zoom, but Skype has some hiccups.
 The sessions are reported to freeze up sometimes.
-With zoom, you will have to increase the video quality rate manually.
-It doesn’t do it by itself, whereas Skype adjusts the video quality on its own.
+With Zoom, you will have to increase the video quality rate manually.
+It doesn’t do it alone, whereas Skype adjusts the video quality independently.

-- Zoom has the option of break out rooms and allows you to see more than four people at the same time.
+- Zoom can break out rooms and allow you to see more than four people simultaneously.

-- Zoom is an attractive feature added to the outlook that allows you to add schedules of your meeting in your calenders.
+- Zoom is an attractive feature added to Outlook that allows you to add meeting schedules to your calendars.

-- Unlimited 1-1 meeting can be hosted on Zoom.
+- Unlimited 1-1 meetings can be hosted on Zoom.

-- Skype has launched Skype meet for users to eliminate the need to download an app, and users can now attend a Skype meeting by just clicking on a link and logging in as a guest.
+- Skype has launched Skype Meet for users to eliminate the need to download an app, and users can now attend a Skype meeting by clicking on a link and logging in as a guest.